Crawley Irish Festival 2013

 This year’s Crawley Irish Festival will showcase some great Irish entertainment, music, sport and dance.
-In its seventeenth year, the festival is a great family day out to enjoy over the August Bank Holiday.
-And for the first time, this event is absolutely free.
+In its eighteenth year, the festival is a great family day out to enjoy over the August Bank Holiday.
+And for the second time, this event is absolutely free.

-So keep Sunday 26 August 2012 free in your diary for Crawley’s biggest Irish Festival ever!
-Visit us from 12 noon at Crawley High Street and Queens Square Fields, Crawley, West Sussex – just a short while from Gatwick Airport.
+So keep Sunday 25 August 2013 free in your diary for Crawley’s biggest Irish Festival ever, now at a new venue!
+Visit us from 12 noon at The Hawth Theatre Grounds, Crawley, West Sussex – just a short while from Gatwick Airport.

 WHAT’S ON OFFER?

-Live Music: The Music Stage within Crawley’s High Street will showcase some of the biggest Irish acts from Britain and Ireland.
+Live Music: The Music Stage will showcase some of the biggest Irish acts from Britain and Ireland.
 Whilst the Trad Stage features the best traditional and folk acts from throughout the UK and Ireland.

 Live Dance: Irish Dance displays have always been popular at the festivals and the Open Dance Competition attracts competitors from all over the the world at the Irish Dance Stage which this year takes place at the Grandstand in Queens Square.

 Lots of live dance demonstrations from local dance schools and Set Dancing for the rest of us.
 Enjoy!
 Crawley is the proud home of some wonderful Irish Dancing Schools.
 The dance stage will see many of them participating on the day.

 The Open Dance competition provides a great opportunity to showcase the very best of young Irish dancing talent in the South East.

 Live Sport: GAA Sport also has an important role to play with live action being played out on the big screen right in the heart of Crawley.
 What better way to spend the post Olympics cool down that seeing some of the world’s most unique sports.